 There’s something satisfying about a shiny set of alloy wheels, and potential buyers will think so too.
 When wheels look like they’ve been cared for, it will not only make the car look great, but will say a lot about how it’s been driven, and how often it’s been washed and maintained.

 Wheels take a lot of day-to-day punishment, and can quickly get coated in a layer of harmful road deposits and brake dust.
 This can lead to corrosion, rust and pitting, as well as staining.
-Whenever possible, rinse your wheels then use Ultracare Alloy Cleaner to get rid of dirt, then finish with Simoniz Complete Wheel Protector to give the wheels a layer of protection from stains and corrosion.
+Whenever possible, rinse your wheels then use Ultracare Alloy Cleaner to get rid of dirt without causing damage.

 3. Protect and Restore Exterior Plastic Trim